2022 NFL draft

-The 2022 NFL Draft was the 87th edition of the National Football League's annual draft and was held from April 28–30, 2022, at the Caesars Forum on the Las Vegas Strip in Paradise, Nevada.
+The 2022 NFL draft was the 87th edition of the National Football League's annual draft and was held from April 28–30, 2022, at the Caesars Forum on the Las Vegas Strip in Paradise next to Las Vegas.
 The first round was held on Thursday, April 28, and was followed by the second and third rounds on Friday, April 29.
 The draft concluded with rounds 4–7 on Saturday, April 30.
 It was the first draft to be held in the Las Vegas metropolitan area and the state of Nevada.

 The first five selections were defensive players, the second-most taken at the start of a draft after the six in 1991.
 Along with the 1972 and 2000 drafts, it marked the third time defensive players were the first two picks after the first three picks in the previous year's draft were quarterbacks.
-Five Georgia defensive players were also taken during the first round, the most from an individual school in a draft.
+Five Georgia defensive players were taken during the first round, the most from an individual school in a draft.
 In addition to the high number of defensive selections, nine offensive linemen were taken in the first round, the most since 2013.
-Conversely, only one quarterback (Kenny Pickett) was selected in the first round at 20th overall, the lowest for a draft's first quarterback since 1997, and no running backs were taken in the first round for the first time since 2014.
+Conversely, only one quarterback was selected in the first round at 20th overall, the lowest for a draft's first quarterback since 1997, and no running backs were taken in the first round for the first time since 2014.

-The draft also saw a record nine draft-day trades with first-round picks, which resulted in less than half of the first round selections being made by the teams that initially owned them.
-Analysts attributed the high number of trades to eight teams entering the draft without a first-round selection and a general absence of highly-touted prospects.
+A record nine draft-day trades with first-round picks were made, which resulted in less than half of the first round selections being made by the teams that initially owned them.
+Analysts attributed the high number of trades to eight teams entering the draft without a first-round selection and a general absence of highly touted prospects.

 Host city

-The league awarded the draft to Las Vegas on April 23, 2020 after the Raiders officially relocated to Las Vegas.
-This was after the COVID-19 pandemic forced the 2020 NFL Draft, originally scheduled to be held in Las Vegas, to take place remotely via video conferencing.